-Pursuant to the issuance of 666,667 flow-through shares on July 6, 2018, the Company renounced \$100,000 of qualified exploration expenditures with an effective date of December 31, 2018.
+Pursuant to the issuance of flow-through shares in prior years, the Company renounced related qualified exploration expenditures for tax purposes.

-The Company was required to expend this amount on qualified exploration expenditures by December 31, 2019.
-As of that date, the Company believes it has expended this entire amount on qualified exploration expenditures.
+The Company was required to expend the equivalent amount on qualified exploration expenditures within certain time periods.
+The Company believes it has expended the entire amount on qualified exploration expenditures within the required time periods.

-The Company has indemnified the subscribers of current and previous flow-through share offerings against any tax related amounts that may become payable by the subscribers as a result of the Company not meeting the expenditure commitment.
+The Company has indemnified the subscribers of all previous flow-through share offerings against any tax related amounts that may become payable by the subscribers as a result of the Company not meeting the expenditure commitment.

-17. CAPITAL MANAGEMENT
+16. CAPITAL MANAGEMENT

-There were no changes in the Company's approach to capital management during the years ended October 31, 2020 or 2019.
+There were no changes in the Company's approach to capital management during the years ended October 31, 2022 and 2021.
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and development of exploration properties.
 The capital of the Company consists of capital stock and equity reserves.
 The Board of Directors does not establish quantitative return on capital criteria for the Company's management, but rather relies on the expertise of management to sustain future development of the business.

 The properties in which the Company currently has an interest are in the exploration stage.
 Accordingly, the Company is dependent on external financing to fund its activities.
-In order to carry out the planned exploration and pay for its administrative costs, the Company will spend its existing working capital and raise additional amounts as needed and if reasonably available.
+In order to carry out the planned exploration and pay for its administrative costs and the promissory note, the Company will spend its existing working capital and raise additional amounts as needed and if reasonably available.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.